iamdudeman/react-cross-platform-boilerplate/desktop/desktop.md

 ## Special Notes
 * If you are using a unix subsystem on windows the build will not work since gui elements do not exist.
 The builds will have to be run elsewhere.
+* By default index.js is used in root but can be overridden in "main" of the "package.json"